 Corey Goodman, Ph.D.

 Executive Chairman of the Board of Directors

 Jaume Pons, Ph.D.

 President, Chief Executive Officer and Director

+ALX ONCOLOGY HOLDINGS INC. 323 Allerton Avenue South San Francisco, California 94080 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+Time and Date

+Friday, June 16, 2023 at 1:00 p.m.
+Pacific Time

+Place

-323 Allerton Avenue South San Francisco, California 94080 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS Time and Date Tuesday, June 14, 2022 at 1 p.m.
-Pacific Time Place The Annual Meeting will be a completely virtual meeting of stockholders, to be conducted via a live webcast.
-You will be able to attend the Annual Meeting virtually, submit questions and vote online during the meeting by visiting www.virtualshareholdermeeting.com/ALXO2022.
-Items of Business To elect two Class II directors to serve until the 2025 annual meeting of stockholders or until their successors are duly elected and qualified; To conduct an advisory vote to approve the compensation of our named executive officers (NEO); To hold an advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers; To ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; and To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
-Record Date Monday, April 18, 2022 (the Record Date).
+The Annual Meeting will be a completely virtual meeting of stockholders, to be conducted via a live webcast.
+You will be able to attend the Annual Meeting virtually, submit questions and vote online during the meeting by visiting www.virtualshareholdermeeting.com/ALXO2023.

+Items of Business

+- To elect three Class III directors to serve until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified; - To conduct an advisory vote to approve the compensation of our named executive officers (NEOs): - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; and - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

+Record Date

+Wednesday, April 19, 2023 (the Record Date).
 Only stockholders of record at the close of business on the Record Date are entitled to receive notice of, and to vote at, the Annual Meeting.
-YOUR VOTE IS IMPORTAN F Whether or not you plan to attend the Annual Meeting virtually, we urge you to submit your vote via